Gazza7205/cloud-workshop-labs/lab-exercise4.md

     #token:
 ```

-### Configuring Repositories
-The above example repository will stay up-to-date with the main branch of https://github.com/Gazza7205/l7GWMyAPIs.
+**Tag:**

-This is great for non-critical environments where downtime does not impact critical services.
-Mission critical environments should be idempotent, using tags is a significantly better approach to achieve this.
-Tags effectively represent a snapshot of Git repo from a specific point in time, that as part of a release cycle can undergo intensive testing.
+When pointing to a tag, the Layer7 Operator will only pull and apply changes when the Repository custom resource is created or updated (e.g. the tag value is changed).
+Tags effectively represent a snapshot of a Git repository at a specific point in time, and are normally part of a release cycle that includes testing.
+Tags facilitate idempotence and are recommended for mission critical environments.

-Repository example (tag)
 ```
 apiVersion: security.brcmlabs.com/v1
 kind: Repository